-During the winter of 2022, the Company completed 19 holes totalling 6,011 metres on its 100% owned Northbelt property, targeting the Mispickel area which had previously intersected high grade gold mineralization (best intercept of 60.60 g/t Au over 8.00 metres reported June 6, 2016).
+During the winter of 2022, the Company completed 19 holes totalling 6,011 metres on its 100% owned Northbelt property, targeting the Mispickel area which had previously intersected high-grade gold mineralization (best intercept of 60.60 g/t Au over 8.00 metres reported on June 6, 2016).
+The Mispickel area is strategically situated 20 kilometres north of Yellowknife.

 On March 22, 2022, the Company announced partial assay results in drill hole GTWL22-002 which intersected 19.00 g/t Au over 4.0 metres including 73.9 g/t Au over 1 metre in the Mispickel area as drilling continued to extend the new high-grade MP-Ryan Zone at least 200 metres north of the main Mispickel area.